ANU23000217/WDM_EXP5/README.md

-### EX5 Information Retrieval Using Boolean Model in Python
+### EX:5-Information Retrieval Using Boolean Model in Python
 ### DATE: 24/05/2026
 ### AIM: To implement Information Retrieval Using Boolean Model in Python.
 ### Description: